alejandro5042/azdo-userscripts/README.md

 ![PR tab keyboard shortcuts in Chrome.](static/pr-tab-accesskeys.png)

-Finally, PR threads that start with `note:` (case insensitive) will appear expanded on page load, even if they are closed.
+Finally, PR threads that start with `note:` (case insensitive) will appear expanded on page load, **even if they are closed**.
 They are also highlighted with a light border:

 ![Sticky comments are highlighted.](static/sticky-comment-highlighting.png)

+Use this to mark interesting things for your reviewers in your PR!

 ### Better owners review